Tuesday, December 3, 2024

 P.K.
 Ghatak, MD

-These two terms are often used interchangeably but they do not covey the same meaning.
-Septicemia means tissue damages from blood-borne pathogens – primarily bacteria or viruses.
-Sepsis indicates tissue damages from released of Cytokines, TNF and inflammatory Interleukins from the accumulated blood cells and immunocytes at the site of infection.
+These two terms are often used interchangeably but they do not convey the same meaning.
+Septicemia means tissue damage from blood-borne pathogens – primarily bacteria or viruses.
+Sepsis indicates tissue damage from released Cytokines, TNF and inflammatory Interleukins from the accumulated blood cells and immunocytes at the site of infection.

 Septicemia:

 Whenever a harmful agent gets inside the body, the body tries to put a barrier around it so that the harmful agent does not spread to other parts of the body.
 But due to a number of reasons, this may fail.
-And if the agent a biological agent, it invades tissues widely and enter the blood stream.
-The presence of live biological pathogen and damage produce by its toxins is called septicemia.
+And if the agent is a living organism, it invades tissues widely and enters the blood stream.
+The presence of a live biological pathogen and damage produced by its toxins is called septicemia.

 Our body is pre-programmed to repose by a set pattern of actions called 1.
 Innate or inherited immune reaction.
 2. And by a separate set of actions, from experience gained from encounters with the offending agents, called Acquired Immune reaction.